ljbg1996/car-backend/Phase 2/MoTraCoCa/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.MoTraCoCa.motracoca ' is invalid and this project uses 'com.MoTraCoCa.motracoca' instead.
+* The original package name 'com.motracoca.motracoca ' is invalid and this project uses 'com.motracoca.motracoca' instead.

 # Getting Started